farspeak/Awesome-Farspeak/README.md

-# Awesome-FARSPEAK
+# Awesome-Farspeak

-Awesome FARSPEAK is a curated list of AI examples using FARSPEAK.
+Awesome Farspeak is a curated list of AI examples using FARSPEAK.

 If you want to run them & build AI apps quickly, you'll need to go to https://farspeak.ai/, create your app and get your FARSPEAK API token.

 You want to share your tutorial here?
 Say hi here: https://discord.com/channels/1108704867490471956/1108704867947663401

-### Tutorials
+### Colabs

 | No. | Description                                      | Link |
 |-----|--------------------------------------------------|------|